 History of myositis.

-History or other evidence of severe illness, uncontrolled infection or any other conditions that would make the participant, in the opinion of the Investigator, unsuitable for the study.
+History or other evidence of severe illness, uncontrolled infection, allergy to excipients, or any other conditions that would make the participant, in the opinion of the Investigator, unsuitable for the study.

 Participants with acquired immune deficiency syndrome (AIDS).